Michael P. Jackson: Private sector career

-Jackson is the current CEO of leading Physical Security Information Management provider, VidSys.
+Jackson is the current CEO of physical security information management provider VidSys.

 Government career

 Deputy Secretary of Homeland Security

 Jackson was confirmed by the United States Senate to serve as Deputy Secretary of the Department of Homeland Security on March 10, 2005.
 In this role, he served as the Department's chief operating officer, with responsibility for managing the day-to-day operations.
 Jackson resigned this post effective October 26, 2007, "for financial reasons I can no longer ignore."

 Deputy Secretary of the United States Department of Transportation

 Jackson served as Deputy Secretary of the U.S. Department of Transportation (DOT) from May 2001 to August 2003.
 As deputy secretary, Jackson was that department's chief operating officer, with responsibility for day-to-day operations of an organization that, following the terrorist attacks of September 11, 2001, grew to a $68 billion annual budget supporting over 179,000 employees.

 His tenure was particularly focused on DOT's response to the terrorist attacks, including standing up the new Transportation Security Administration and management of recovery efforts for the nation's aviation industry.
 He served as a member of the board of directors of Amtrak and was chairman of its audit committee.

 In 2004, Jackson was appointed to serve on the President's Commission on Implementation of United States Space Exploration Policy, which provided management recommendations to the President on NASA and its future mission management.

 In addition to holding three positions during the tenure of George W. Bush, Jackson also held positions for two earlier presidents.
 In the administration of President George H. W. Bush, he served at the White House as special assistant to the President for Cabinet liaison and later as chief of staff to the Secretary of Transportation.
 He held several positions reporting to the Secretary of Education in the administration of President Ronald Reagan.